pepibumur/awesome-ios/README.md

 * [amaro](https://github.com/crushlovely/Amaro) - iOS Boilerplate full of delights.
 * [chairs](https://github.com/orta/chairs) - Swap around your iOS Simulator Documents
 * [SwiftPlate](https://github.com/JohnSundell/SwiftPlate) - Easily generate cross platform Swift framework projects from the command line. :large_orange_diamond:
+* [xcproj](https://github.com/xcodeswift/xcproj) - Read and update your Xcode projects using Swift.
+* [xclint](https://github.com/xcodeswift/xclint) - Validates the state of your Xcode projects.

 # Dependency / Package Manager
 * [CocoaPods](https://cocoapods.org/) - CocoaPods is the dependency manager for Objective-C projects.
 It has thousands of libraries and can help you scale your projects elegantly.